Only you can decide what to feed your pet. Listed below are our criteria for selecting a pet food.

 Change - not a word that many pet food manufacturers wanted to hear, but definite music to our dogs’ ears and overall heath.
 The change that we are referring to is dietary rotation.
 When we first began discussing dietary rotation several years ago, many of our pet food manufacturers were livid!
 Today however, largely to meet consumer demand, many pet food manufacturers now are producing diets within their food lines that are designed for convenient rotation.

 For years, the pet food companies have been successfully convincing many of us that changing our pet’s diet will result in digestive upset.
 And if you ever did try to switch foods, they were quite often proven correct and you would never make that mistake again!
 But when you step back and think about it from a canine evolutionary standpoint, does it even make sense?
 Dogs are scavengers.
-In its feral state a dog’s gastrointestinal tracts should be equipped to handle a variety of different foods in rapid succession – there is nobody providing a slow transition to a new diet.
+In its feral state a dog’s gastrointestinal tracts should be equipped to

 By Kate Dutra